joehahn/grid_walker/README.md

 This version of grid_walker was adapted from a blog post by Outlace, http://outlace.com/rlpart3.html.
 Outlace's original code is somewhat a mess, while the version provided below is (I think) significantly less a mess.
-Nonetheless Outlace's description of the Q-learning algorithm is excellent and worth a read.
+Nonetheless Outlace's discussion of the Q-learning algorithm is excellent and worth a read.

 ### Setup: